simonho288/payment-gateways-compare/README.md

 Compare three payment gateways (PayPal, Stripe, Braintree) in developer aspect.
 This project built using Node-ExpressJS as well as the NodeJS SDKs from three vendors.

+This repo hosts the source codes which described in this [Blog post](https://blog.simonho.net/paypal-vs-braintree-vs-stripe-ux-sdk/)

 ## Run the project

 ### 1. Enter your payment gateway access keys